Destination Ideas: America's Strangest Castles

 Gillette Castle: East Haddam, Connecticut

-Gillette Castle: East Haddam, Connecticut - photo Photoguy23(flickr)
+Gillette Castle: East Haddam, Connecticut - photo Photoguy23 (flickr)

 William Gillette was a stage actor who defined his reputation in the role of Sherlock Holmes.
-While other actors have inherited his mantle of being the definitive Sherlock, none of them can match the other great achievement of his life which is one of the greatest overlooked destination ideas in all of New England .
+While other actors have inherited his mantle of being the definitive Sherlock, none of them can match the other great achievement of his life which is one of the greatest overlooked destination ideas in all of New England.
 Gillette designed and oversaw construction of the castle, which took five years to complete.
 The exterior of Gillette Castle has architecture qualities that may bring to mind Medieval castles in Europe, a barnacle-encrusted boat hull or just a creepy living entity from a Stephen King novel.
-The really cool part is that the Gillette Castle is every bit as odd and weird a bit of architecture delight on the inside as it is on the outside.
+The really cool part is that the Gillette Castle is every bit as odd and weird a bit of architectural delight on the inside as it is on the outside.

 Stokes Castle: Austin, Nevada